MaxKerkula/Yu-Yu-Hakusho-Info-Page/README.md

 A memorable quotes section highlighting some unforgettable lines from the show A useful links section directing users to more information and streaming platforms for the series Technologies
-This fan page is built using the following technologies:
+This fan page is built using HTML and CSS.

-HTML for structure and content
-CSS for styling and layout